 Retail chatbots should do more than just respond to queries — they should anticipate customer needs by:

-- Sending cart abandonment reminders
+- Sending pending carts reminders

 - Notifying customers about restocked items